bharathraj1905/Ex.-No.-7---SIMULATION-OF-PRE--PROCESSING-IN-ADDITIVE-MANUFACTURING/README.md

 ### Orientation plays a vital role in the final product of 3d printing as it affects the part accuracy, manufacturing time, strength and surface finish.
 There are various orientations by which we can print the object such as vertically upward, vertically downward and in horizontal plane.

 ### b.
 Support Structure:
 ### Support structures are required where the objects are unable to get printed directly.
-Support structures help to guarantee the printability of a section during the 3D printing measure and also it can assist with forestalling part twisting.
+Support structures help to guarantee the printability of a section during the 3D printing measure and also it can assist with forestalling part twisting, secure a section to the printing bed and guarantee that parts are joined to the fundamental body of the printed part.

 ### c.
 Slicing:
 ### The motive behind slicing a 3D model is to transform the model into guidelines for the 3D printer.
 To play out this errand, the slicing software isolates the item into numerous layers.
+It's classified "slicing" since it "slices" the 3D model to make numerous layers.
+After the layers have been made, the slicing software applies different qualities to every one of them.

 ### d.
 Path Planning:
 ### Path planning helps to improve the printed surface quality, shape accuracy and infill distribution quality.
 There are various ways for path planning which can be used to print the objects which may affect the following factors in objects like raster path, grid path, spiral path and zigzag path.

 ![image](https://github.com/Sellakumar1987/Ex.-No.-7---SIMULATION-OF-PRE--PROCESSING-IN-ADDITIVE-MANUFACTURING/assets/113594316/baef8515-67d7-4c96-accc-4ee88035c9e7)

 ### ●	All the processes related to pre-processing will be shown on the screen.